sachinkumar012/SlotSwapper/README.md

 # SlotSwapper

 A full-stack web application for swapping time slots between users.
-Built with React, Node.js, Express, and MongoDB.
-Deployed on Vercel.
+Built with React, Node.js, Express, MongoDB, and Socket.io for real-time notifications.

 ## Features